 - Tongue-thrusting: A tongue-thrust happens when the tongue is pressing forward abnormally in the mouth.
 This condition may be caused by swollen tonsils and bad swallowing habits in children.
-Adults may also thrust their tongue during sleep or due to stress.
+An Adult may also thrust their tongue during sleep or due to stress.

 - Genetics or inheritance: It is possible to be born with a large upper jaw and a small upper jaw.
 This uneven jaw may be hereditary, and siblings and parents may have the same type of dental arrangement.